dgbowl/yadg/README.md

 ### Acknowledgements

+This project has received funding from the following sources:

+- European Union’s Horizon 2020 programme under grant agreement No 957189.
+- DFG's Emmy Noether Programme under grant number 490703766.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957189.
-The project is part of BATTERY 2030+, the large-scale European research initiative for inventing the sustainable batteries of the future.
+The project is also part of BATTERY 2030+, the large-scale European research initiative for inventing the sustainable batteries of the future.